 - Insurance coverage

-Pancreatic enzyme therapy, including Creon, Zenpep, and Pancreaze, is proven to increase fat and protein absorption among patients with EPI due to cystic fibrosis.
+Pancreatic enzyme replacement therapy (medical abbreviation PERT), including Creon, Zenpep, and Pancreaze, is proven to increase fat and protein absorption among patients with EPI due to cystic fibrosis.
 This means that it might not matter so much which specific brand you choose.

 Creon is a brand name for pancrelipase, which contains a blend of amylase, protease, and lipase to digest the main nutrients in food and beverages.